OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-28.md

 ## 1 Chronicles 28:13

-> also for the divisions of the priests and the Levites,
+> and concerning the divisions of the priests and the Levites,
-> and for all the work of the service of the house of the Lord,
+> and the tasks involved in the service of the house of the Lord,
-> and for all the utensils of service in the house of the Lord;
+> and for all the utensils used in the service of the house of the Lord;

 ---

 ## 1 Chronicles 28:14

-> for the golden utensils, by weight of gold for all utensils for every service;
+> for the golden utensils, with the weight of gold for each utensil for every service;
-> for all the silver utensils, by weight of silver for all utensils for every service;
+> for all the silver utensils, with the weight of silver for each utensil for every service;

 ---